ovh/docs/pages/web/microsoft-collaborative-solutions/feature_resources/guide.en-gb.md

 #### **People**

-Since a resource account is also a contact, you can add rooms and equipment in this pane, exactly like other participants (10).
+Since a resource account is also a contact, you can add rooms and equipment in this pane, exactly as with other participants (10).
 Start typing to display suggestions from your contacts, enter a full email address or use the search option via `Search Directory`{.action}.
 (A click on `...`{.action} will open your contacts.)

 Once you have finalised the scheduling by clicking `Send`{.action} in the top menu bar, the resource account will send you a message to confirm that it is booked for your event.
 Tick the box "Request responses" if you require active confirmation from the invitees to auto-update your calendar.